 Faneuil Hall And Quincy Market

 Faneuil Hall And Quincy Market is a popular place for locals and visitors to hang out.
 During the day, a lot of people go shopping.
 At night, the restaurants are filled with people and the spot is one of the big bar destinations in the city.
 The cheap Irish pubs that fill the area are widely popular.
 Everyone should eat in Quincy Market at least once.
 Grab your meal from one of the many restaurants in the colonnade, head outside to watch the people go by, and enjoy a street performer’s show.
-If you have ever visited Covent Garden in London this area has the same feel.
-I love spending an afternoon here people watching over a drink.

 Boston Common is a huge outdoor open public park.
 On a Summer’s day this park is filled with locals looking to enjoy the nice weather.
 Lie out, play some sports, read a book or just relax.
 Wander around to the Public Gardens, or sit by Frog Pond.
 It is a great way to enjoy the city without spending a penny.

 George Washington Memorial

 Boston Common is also home to the George Washington Memorial.
 The height of the statue is 22 feet, and the fine granite pedestal 16 feet; so that, with its pedestal, it reaches 38 feet in total.
 The foundation is of solid masonry, resting on piles 11 feet deep.
 The location of the statue is most attractive.
 It is placed in the centre of one of the finest thoroughfares of the Garden, handsomely enclosed, and surrounded by beautiful flower beds.
 It was placed into position and unveiled on 3rd July, 1869.